 A Problem or Opportunity?

 This may seem like a long way to go to get an email into an inbox.
 But trust us when we say it’s worth it in the long run.

 From SPAM to Valued Content

 The short version?
-If you want to get to the inbox, build valued content that people want to get.
+If you want to get to the inbox, build valuable content that people want to receive.

-- Content that motivates prospects to submit their personal information
+- Create content that motivates prospects to submit their email and information

-- Manageable and segregated email lists for targeted and ongoing messaging
+- Manage email lists for targeted and ongoing messaging

-- Valuable email nurture content designed to move prospects through a buyer’s journey
+- Nurture leads with content designed to move prospects farther along in the buyer’s journey

-- High-valued blog content, as the backbone for newsletter and social content
+- Create high-value blog content that can serve as the backbone for newsletter and social content

-- Measurable key performance indicators (KPIs) to monitor the success of email marketing efforts
+- Measure key performance indicators (KPIs) to monitor the success of email marketing efforts

 Need Help Getting into Your Prospects Inbox?

-We utilize opt-in content to build a strong connection to your prospects.
-By combining content with the buyer’s journey and ongoing communication, you’ll have a completely automated and powerful system.
-Easily assist prospects in moving from an unknown website visitors to customers (and ultimate advocates).
+We utilize opt-in content to build a strong connection to your prospects using a completely automated and powerful system.
+Easily assist prospects in moving from unknown website visitors to customers – and ultimate advocates.

 Want more information?